Deportation vs. Inadmissibility After a DUI

 • being a drug or alcohol addict (which could trigger inadmissibility on medical grounds), or

-• having committed a crime involving a controlled substance; or even having personally admitted to a controlled substance violation, without having actually been convicted.
+• having committed a crime involving a controlled substance; or even having personally admitted to a controlled substance violation, without having actually been convicted of the crime.

-Does a DUI Make You Deportable (If You're Already a Permanent Resident)?
+Does a DUI Make You Deportable (If You're Already a U.S. Permanent Resident)?

-Being deportable means that, despite having a green card, you can be placed into immigration court (removal) proceedings, where your green card may be revoked (taken away).
-You'll then be deported from the United States and barred from returning for many years.
+Being deportable means that, despite possibly having a green card or U.S. visa, you can be placed into immigration court (removal) proceedings, where your U.S. immigration status may be revoked (taken away).
+You will then be deported from the United States and barred from returning for many years.

-The possibly relevant grounds of deportability, for someone with a DUI conviction, include having been convicted of:
+The possibly relevant grounds of deportability (per I.N.A.
+Section 237) for someone with a DUI on record include:

-• an aggravated felony -- which includes serious crimes such as rape, murder, and trafficking, but also includes various other crimes such as theft, obstruction of justice, use of false documents, smuggling, or forgery, where the sentence was, or in some cases could have been, one year or more (note: the fact that your state's law may have called the crime a misdemeanor doesn't matter)
+• conviction of an aggravated felony, which includes serious crimes such as rape, murder, and trafficking, but also includes various other crimes such as theft, obstruction of justice, use of false documents, smuggling, or forgery, where the sentence was, or in some cases could have been, one year or more (the fact that your state's law might have called the crime a misdemeanor doesn't matter)

-• a crime of moral turpitude, committed within five years of admission, for which the sentence could have been one year or more
+• conviction of a crime of moral turpitude, committed within five years of admission, for which the sentence could have been one year or more

 • a crime of violence

-• two separate crimes involving moral turpitude, or
+• conviction of two separate crimes involving moral turpitude, or

 Again, the circumstances of the case, and whether the person has other crimes on record, will make a difference in whether the DUI results in deportation.